b0oh/lol/README.md

 Because the world strongly needs in another programming language.

-Little more seriously: the main idea is make metaprogramming in erlang more easy.
+Little more seriously: the main idea is make metaprogramming in erlang more easy.<br>
 It is not about replace _Erlang_, it is about use together.

-### Why not LFE?
+### What not LFE?

 * Lisp-1
 * Small and clean codebase